 Table 9 shows beneficiary maize farmers' perceive ease of use(complexity) of the seeds and fertilizer subsidy component of the PFJ programme.
-With a mean and standard deviation of 3.3152 and 1.09141, respectively (\bar{X} =3.3152, SD=1.09141), maize farmers contacted in the study region testified from the table that they find it fairly difficult to obtain all of the input subsidy of the PFJ programme.
-With a mean and standard deviation of 2.70 and 0.97, respectively, the table also demonstrates that beneficiary farmers experience low level of stress in accessing PFJ input (\bar{X} =2.70, SD=0.97).
+Again, beneficiary maize farmers interviewed in the study region testified from the table that they find it fairly difficult to obtain all of the input subsidy of the PFJ programme (\overline{X} =3.31, SD=1.10).
+With a mean and standard deviation of 2.70 and 0.97, respectively, the table also demonstrates that beneficiary farmers experience low level of stress in accessing PFJ input (\overline{X} =2.70, SD=0.97).
 With a mean and standard deviation of 3.12 and 1.01, the final result demonstrates that the adoption of identification cards for farmers' registration is favorable to maize farmers in the research area.